Bassel-Sadek/MTC/ComputingEnvironment.md

 * Processors: Two Intel Xeon E5-2680 v3 @ 2.50 GHz (24 cores, 48 logical processors);
 * Memory (RAM): 256.0 GB

+We have also successfully run the Travel Model on Amazon EC2 instances (m4.10xlarge) using custom images from Citilabs with Cube pre-installed.

 ## Software

 The following software are required to execute the MTC travel model.